Puzzles involving squares, cubes and higher powers

 ** Repeated Digits

 The square of 88 is 7744, where each digit of the square is repeated.
-Find additional squares (not ending with 0) where every digit is part of a repeated sequence, such as 11000222244.
+Find additional squares (not ending with 0) where every digit is part of a repeated sequence of digits, such as 11000555544.
 We will list the number of squares found by each solver.
+The notation +F indicates that the solver also found an infinite family of solutions.

 ** Repeated Digits #2